gopheracademy/gopheracademy-web/content/advent-2018/avoid-gc-overhead-large-heaps.md

 series = ["Advent 2018"]
 +++

-The Go Garbage Collector (GC) works exceptionally well when the amount of memory allocated is relatively small, but with larger heap sizes the GC can end up using considerable amounts of CPU, or even in extreme cases it can fail to keep up.
+The Go Garbage Collector (GC) works exceptionally well when the amount of memory allocated is relatively small, but with larger heap sizes the GC can end up using considerable amounts of CPU.
+In extreme cases it can fail to keep up.

 # What's the problem?